 Down is the gold standard insulation material for the most extreme conditions being used in the Far North and Far South alike during the winter months.

-Design - sufficient high quality insulation is key to making a good winter jacket.
-The design is also very important too, to make the most of the insulation, to ensure there are no cold spots and to provide means of adjusting the warmth as conditions change.
+Design - sufficient high quality insulation is just one part of making a good winter jacket, the design is also very important too, to make the most of the insulation, to ensure there are no cold spots and to provide means of adjusting the warmth as conditions change.
 Draw cords, adjustable cuffs and vents help If it warms up or if the weather turns really nasty.
 A storm flap that folds and closes over the main opening zip avoids a thinly insulated region where heat can escape and helps keep wind, snow and rain out.

 Bulk and weight - It may be stating the obvious, but a coat that is going to keep you warm at minus a lot and in a blizzard is going to be substantial.
 Even if filled with the best and lightest insulation it is going to be heavier than a jacket for the fall.
-Despite what some manufacturers may claim, there is no miracle super light and thin, super effective insulation material, it's all relative.
+Despite what some manufacturers may claim, there is no miracle super light and thin, super effective insulation material.

-It is an awful material for an effective winter coat however.
-It soaks up water like a sponge, is not particularly windproof unless quite thick which makes it stiff and more likly to gape at the neck and cuffs allowing warm air to escape and is heavy and not very warm for a given weight.
+Wool is an awful material for an effective winter coat.
+It soaks up water, is not particularly windproof unless quite thick which makes it stiff and more likely to gape at the neck and cuffs allowing warm air to escape and is heavy and not very warm for a given weight.
 Wool is fine for "looking at" coats for best, but absolutely not as effective as a well designed modern insulated jacket, especially for kids who want to run around and have fun.
-They are the clothing equivalent of an elegant car with 50-100 year old technology.
+They are the clothing equivalent of an elegant looking car that uses 50+ year old technology.